AbigailSC/AbigailSC/README.md

 <details>
   <summary> 🤓 More about me </summary>

-  <p align="left" > - 🤝 I’m looking for help with finding projects to contribute to! </p>
+  - *🤝 I’m looking for help with finding projects to contribute to!*
   - 💻 I’m currently developing Musitracker, an application which will allow you to search, listen and save the music you like.
   - ✍️  In my free time, I play videogames, I draw digitally, I stream and research new technologies as my hobbies.

 </details>

 ## 🌱 I’m currently learning